xgbuils/iterum/README.md

 [![Coverage Status][5]][6]
 [![Dependency Status][7]][8]

-Iterum aims to provide a set of generator constructors and methods that provide an algebra which allows to create generators based on other generators.
-It is inspired in [Array javascript specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) and applied in generator/iterator context.
+`iterum` library aims to provide a set of generator constructors and methods that provide an algebra which allows to create generators based on other generators.

-Iterum is an agnostic module and does not need to use ES6 generators to work.
-Considering an iterator as an object with `next` function that returns an object with `value` and `done` properties and figuring that a generator is a function that returns an iterator, it can work perfectly well.
+`iterum` is an agnostic library and does not need to use ES6 generators to work.
+Considering an iterator as an object with `next` function that returns an object with `value` and `done` properties and, figuring that a generator is a function that returns an iterator, it can work perfectly well.

+`Iterum` is the main class that exports the library.
+This provides a set of constructors as static properties (`Iterum.Range`, `Iterum.List`, etc) that build Iterum instances.
+An Iterum instance is object that wraps a 0-arity generator . `Iterum instance` has a set of `stateless` methods.
+This means that methods do not modify the wrapped generator.
+These methods are mostly inspired in [Array javascript specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+However, the methods are lazy and do not compute values that potentially are able to produce if these are not required.

 ## Version
 0.6.0